LLNL/b-mpi3/README.md

 ### From C to C++

 The MPI-C standard is expressed in standrd C, the C-language doesn't have many ways to deal with threads except by throrough documentation.
-This indicates that any level of thread safety that we can express in C++ cannot be derived by the C syntax alone; it has to be derived at best from the documentation and if documentation is lacking from common sense and common practice in existing MPI implementations.
+This indicates that any level of thread assurance that we can express in C++ cannot be derived by the C syntax alone; it has to be derived at best from the documentation and if documentation is lacking from common sense and common practice in existing MPI implementations.

 The modern C++ language has several tools to deal with thread safety: the C++11 memory model, the `const`, `mutable` and `thread_local` attributes and a few other standard types and functions, such as `std::mutex`, `std::call_once`, etc.